Apreco Ltd General Data Protection Regulations (GDPR) Policy 1st May 2018

 a) Company name, contact name, address, telephone number and email addresses when processing sales orders or purchase orders on company software.

-b) Company name, address, telephone numbers, email addresses, VAT registration number and Company Registration number & banking details when setting up new Customers and Suppliers on company software to create internal Client and Supplier database.
+b) Company name, address, telephone numbers, email addresses, VAT registration number and Company Registration number & banking details when setting up new Customers and Suppliers on company software to create an internal Client and Supplier database.

 c) Company contact details as above plus credit check information, trade references and financial documents when considering account facilities for